 PSB-CY includes behaviors initiated by children and youth under the age of 18 that involve sexual body parts (genitals, anus, buttocks or breasts) that are not typical sexual behaviors and are developmentally inappropriate, or potentially harmful to the individual(s) initiating the behaviors, the individual(s) impacted by the behaviors or others.

 Children's sexual behaviors are on a spectrum, as seen below.

 Normative (Common) Sexual Behaviors

-Sexual behaviors are considered developmentally normative when they occur infrequently and are easily distractible (i.e., the child is responsive to redirection).
+Sexual behaviors are considered developmentally infrequently and are easily distractible (i.e., the child is responsive to redirection).

-Cautionary (Less Common Sexual Behaviors
+Sexual Behaviors